 Melgares, Pat.
 Nutrition Expert Says New Food Label Is a 'Win' for Consumers.
 Research and Extension | Kansas State University.

-This article was written by Tori Stengel, Dietetic Intern, University of Nebraska-Lincoln and has been peer-reviewed.
+This article was written by Tori Stengel, Dietetic Intern, University of Nebraska-Lincoln and has been peer-reviewed in 2021.

 The Nutrition Education Program (NEP) delivers evidence-based nutrition education and obesity prevention interventions through a combination of education strategies coupled with multi-level community changes that occur within the environment to promote healthy eating and active lifestyles.